Dowagiac Board of Education approves return to in-person instruction - Leader Publications

 In August, the board approved a five-week distance learning start to the school year, with a reassessment after three weeks.
 The school district surveyed both parents and DUS staff over the course of the past three weeks, with 75 percent of parents and 66 percent of staff supporting a return to in-person instruction.

-This story will be updated with more information.
+This is a developing story.
+Leaderpub.com will be updated with more information.

 COVID-19 UPDATE: Michigan reports 122,735 cases, 6,731 deaths